maytepioli/holbertonschool-printf/README.md

 Click [here](https://repl.it) to try out some interactive examples with `_printf`.
 Modify the code snippets to see how `_printf` handles different formats and inputs.

+Click [here](https://gist.github.com/your-username/your-gist-id) to try out some interactive examples with `_printf`.
+Modify the code snippets to see how `_printf` handles different formats and inputs.

 _<h2>Files:</h2>_